-Presented as part of the KEMTalk Series on May 18, 2018, by Dr. Canaan Whitfield, Associate Professor of Large Animal Surgery with Texas A&M Veterinary Medicine and Biomedical Sciences.
+Presented as part of the KEMTalk Webinar Series by Dr. Canaan Whitfield, Associate Professor of Large Animal Surgery with Texas A&M Veterinary Medicine and Biomedical Sciences.

 Dr. Whitfield graduated from the University of Georgia, College of Veterinary Medicine.
 After graduation, he completed a large animal internship at the University of Georgia followed by an equine surgery residency at Texas A&M University.
 Dr. Whitfield then worked in a private equine practice in South Carolina and Texas, primarily performing equine surgery and sports medicine.
 Following three years in practice, he returned to Texas A&M University as a doctoral student and received a PhD in biomedical sciences in 2016, eventually assuming his current position.